pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 In some respects, CPU architecture compatibility could be considered a superset of [GPU compatibility](gpus.md).
-When dealing with multiple CPU architectures, there may be some overal with the solutions that can be used to support GPUs in native binaries.
+When dealing with multiple CPU architectures, there may be some overlap with the solutions that can be used to support GPUs in native binaries.

 Three approaches have emerged on operating systmes that have a need to manage